A NSW Government website

 Do you need to be accredited as an Animal Research Establishment or a Licenced Animal Supplier?

-Under the Act, corporations which use animals in research and teaching in NSW must apply to DPI Compliance Systems & Accreditation Programs for Accreditation as an Animal Research Establishment.
+Under the Act, corporations which use animals in research and teaching in NSW must apply to DPIRD Compliance Systems & Accreditation Programs for Accreditation as an Animal Research Establishment.
 This includes government organisations such as local councils and government departments conducting research within NSW.
 Corporations are defined as businesses registered with ASIC and have an Australian Company Number (ACN).
 Please note that wildlife surveys are considered as animal research so if your business is conducting wildlife surveys and has an ACN, the business is required to be accredited under the Act.

-Similarly, a person who supplies animals for use animals in research and teaching in NSW must apply to DPI Compliance Systems & Accreditation Programs for an Animal Supplier’s Licence.
+Similarly, a person who supplies animals for use in research and teaching in NSW must apply to DPIRD Compliance Systems & Accreditation Programs for an Animal Supplier’s Licence.
 Please note that holders of Animal Supply Licences also need to apply to an Animal Ethics Committee (AEC) for approval to supervise their supply of animals for research purposes.

-For further information on accreditation, please see the Animal Ethics Infolink or email bfs.admin@dpi.nsw.gov.au or phone 02 6539 4866 or 02 6552 3000.
+For further information on accreditation, please see the Animal Ethics Infolink or email bfs.admin@dpi.nsw.gov.au

 The Secretary’s ACEC will only oversee projects for individuals or businesses that do not require accreditation under Division 2 of the Act or for small corporations which are accredited under the Act as an Animal Research Establishment and or are a Licenced Animal Supplier but do not have their own AEC.
+Please see the FAQs relating to the Secretary's ACEC Use Criteria for further details.

 Animal research project approval process explained